jylisadoney/soc/index.md

 ---
 title: Home
 ---
-# Sociology Library Sessions
+# Sociology Library Workshops

-Jekyll repository for "Sociology Library Sessions" at the University of Idaho Library.
+Jekyll repository for "Sociology Library Workshops" at the University of Idaho Library.

 <link to repository>